dd-pie/dashboard-prototype/README.md

-# Dashboard for Parnters in Education @ FDND, CMD & DD, HvA
+# Dashboard for Partners in Education @ FDND, CMD & DD, HvA